Perfectoid fields in the language of rings: Introduction

 \subsection{Notation and nomenclature}

+Given a first-order language $\mathcal{L}$, we say that a class of $\mathcal{L}$-structures is \emph{elementary} if it is the model class of an $\mathcal{L}$-theory $T$ (where $T$ is not necessarily finite).
+Similarly, we call a property of $\mathcal{L}$-structures \emph{axiomatizable} if it can be axiomatized by a (not necessarily finite) $\mathcal{L}$-theory $T$.
+If $\mathcal{C}$ is a class of $\mathcal{L}$-structures, the \emph{elementary class generated by $\mathcal{C}$} is the smallest elementary class containing all members of $\mathcal{C}$.

 Throughout, by \emph{valuation}, we mean a Krull valuation and we denote all valuations additively, following the conventions from \cite{EP05}.
 For a valued field $(K,v)$, we write $\mathcal{O}_v$ for the valuation ring, $\mathfrak{m}_v$ for its maximal ideal, $Kv$ for its residue field, and $vK$ or $v(K^\times)$ for its value group.
 We call a valuation $v$ \emph{discrete} if $vK$ has a minimum positive element, and non-discrete or dense otherwise.
 We say that a valuation is \emph{real-valued} if $vK$ is (isomorphic to) a \emph{subgroup} of the real numbers.
+For a real-valued field $(K,v)$, we write $\widehat{(K,v)}$ or $(\widehat{K}, \widehat{v})$ for its (Cauchy) completion.